Introduction to Small Animal Ultrasound

 - The useful ultrasonographic measurements needed to make a diagnosis

-Comprehensive course notes, refreshments and lunch will be provided on both days.
+Comprehensive course notes, refreshments and lunch on both days.

 Payment Terms & Conditions